graphql/graphiql/packages/monaco-graphql/README.md

 This is because we can't pass non-static configuration to the existing worker programmatically, so you must import these and build the worker custom with those functions.
 Part of the (worthwhile) cost of crossing runtimes!

-you'll want to create your own `mygraphql.worker.ts` file, and add your custom config such as `schemaLoader` to `createData`:
+you'll want to create your own `my-graphql.worker.ts` file, and add your custom config such as `schemaLoader` to `createData`:

 ```ts
 import type { worker as WorkerNamespace } from 'monaco-editor';